sleemanb01/GoGood/README.txt

 * It is developed with: React Native, TypeScript, .Net, SQL, Postman.

-* The App is developed with the conservation of multiple code principles:
+* The App is developed with the consideration of multiple code principles:
 1- High cohesion.
 2- Loose coupling.
 3- Separation of concerns.